 Person who has a case pending with NVC that is complete awaiting the priority date to be reached: She receives an immigrant visa appointment abroad getting notice a month before the actual appointment.
 She cannot apply for adjustment of status until the priority date is reached and would then have to wait 3 to 6 months for adjudication of the permanent resident application.
-She would have to pay \$1070 for the filing fee.
+She would have to pay \$1225 for the filing fee.
 She has a CLEAN case and decides she will go to the Consul appointment.
 She likely will be back in the US by the end of the month when her priority date is reached.
+Had she applied for adjustment of status, she likely would wait up to a year before obtaining approval.